tonybolanyo/kc-nodepop/README.md

 ## Setting up initial sample data

-You can use `npm run installdb` to clean up `advertisements` collection and populate sample data (16 sample advertisements), from `data/sample_data.json` file.
+You can use `npm run installdata` to clean up `advertisements` collection and populate sample data (16 sample advertisements), from `data/sample_data.json` file, insert two sample users and installs some pictures for advertisements in `public/images/advertisements` folder.
+You can login with this users using their emails (tony@example.com or user@example.com) and the password *1234*.

 This script uses the same mongodb configuration data.
-When you run the script, it drops any document in `advertisements` collection.
+When you run the script, it drops any document in `advertisements` and `users` collections.

 `sample_data.json` contains an array of advertisements with fields: